BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 - It seems that one AWS account can only accept the HIT once.
 In order to complete multiple assignments, prepare multiple AMT worker accounts in advance.

 ### Examine Results
-Now we can go back to the requester sandbox to check the results.
+Now we can go back to the requester Sandbox to check the results.

 Login as requester, navigate to `Manage` tag, the published batch will be there.
 Click on `Review Results` to view the results.